Highlights of the Program

 DQS Inc.

-• Discussing contamination pathways in recycled and bio-based packs and quantifying risk levels
+• Discussing contamination pathways in recycled and bio-based packaging and quantifying risk levels

-• Regulatory and certification hurdles showing why sustainable materials fail approval
+• Examining regulatory and certification hurdles that prevent sustainable materials from gaining approval

-• Looking at design and testing steps innovators must take to prevent recalls and breaches
+• Identifying design and testing steps innovators must take to prevent recalls and compliance breaches

 11:55 - 12:00